"Deliver software frequently..." -- The Agile Manifesto

 Completing and delivering small batches of work at a time is such an important part of DevOps that we could almost say that every other part of DevOps exists to enable frequent, reliable delivery of small improvements to a piece of software.

 In older models of software development, it was thought that rapid delivery of software to users meant buggy systems that crashed a lot.
+But studies have repeatedly shown that small, frequent releases mean more reliable software.
+[INSERT STUDY HERE.]

 To complete this section, please read Iterative and incremental development